OpenLineage/docs/docs/integrations/airflow/operator.md

 ```
 (all facets are optional)

 When the task starts/completes, the OpenLineage TaskInstanceListener uses the selected method if available to construct lineage events.
 The order of selection of the method is as follows: if there is no extractor defined (based on get_operator_classnames) it will fall back to DefaultExtractor.
 DefaultExtractor uses get_openlineage_facets_* methods.
-If the get_openlineage_facets_on_complete(ti) is not available it falls back to get_openlineage_facets_on_start(ti).
+If the get_openlineage_facets_on_complete(ti) is not available it falls back to get_openlineage_facets_on_start().

 Example: